 Disposal operations are generally left in one place, which would lead to mounding even in open water habitats.
-Due to the amount of sediment discharged within open water, it can be assumed there will be some minor to major scouring around the edges of the disposal site.
+Due to the amount of sediment discharged within open water, there would have been some minor to major scouring around the edges of the disposal site.
 Over time, this will decrease as the sediment is pushed downstream.